-EVENTS CENTER.
-PUBLIC & PRIVATE, INDOOR OR OUTDOOR: A use of a property and/or structure for public or private gatherings to include wedding receptions, corporate events or other organized events where food service is provided, amplified music is present and area for a large amount of parking is required.
+EVENTS/ENTERTAINMENT CENTER-FACILITY.
+PUBLIC & PRIVATE, INDOOR OR OUTDOOR: A The indoor or outdoor use of a property and/or structure for public or private gatherings to include wedding receptions, corporate events, live music events, cultural events, recreation, sporting events, entertainment uses including but not limited to bowling alleys and skating rinks, miniature golf courses or driving ranges (not associated with a Golf Course), movie theaters, or other organized events where food service is may be provided, amplified music or excessive noise may be is present and area for a large amount of parking is required necessary.